codio/site/source/docs/content/authoring/assessments/assessments-sense-network.html.md

 full_width: true
 ---

+**Please note that we have recently re factored the assessment dialog screens.
+The documentation will be updated shortly to reflect the changes but if you have any questions please don't hesitate to [contact us](/docs/dashboard/support/)**

 [Sense.Education](https://www.sense.education/) is an AI-Based code analysis package to give students feedback on their code submissions and is supported in Codio in the Sense.Network assessment type.

 Students can submit their work and will be able to view feedback from Sense and if **One Attempt Only** is not enabled can review their code and submit again.